The Quiller Memorandum: Plot

-A man walks along a deserted Berlin street at night and enters an internally lit phone box.
-He is shot dead by an unseen gunman.
-He is British secret agent Kenneth Lindsay Jones.

-At lunch in an exclusive club in London, close to Buckingham Palace, the directors of an unnamed agency, Gibbs and Rushington, decide to send American agent Quiller to continue the assignment, which has now killed two agents.
-Quiller meets his controller for this mission, Pol, at Berlin's Olympia Stadium, and learns that he must find the headquarters of Phoenix, a neo-Nazi organization.
+Having lost two agents in Berlin, British intelligence chiefs arrange for American agent Quiller to report to the local controller, Pol, and continue the assignment, which is to find the headquarters of Phoenix, a neo-Nazi organization.

-Quiller leaves the Konigshof Hotel on West Berlin's Kurfurstendamm and confronts a man who has been following him, learning that it is his minder, Hengel.
-Hengel gives Quiller the few items found on Jones: a bowling alley ticket, a swimming pool ticket and a newspaper article about a Nazi war criminal found teaching at a school.
-Quiller asks after Jones at the bowling alley without success and the swimming pool manager Hassler tells him spectating is not allowed.
+Quiller leaves the Konigshof Hotel in West Berlin and confronts a man who has been following him, learning that it is his minder, Hengel.
+Hengel gives Quiller the few items found on his dead predecessor: a bowling alley ticket, a swimming pool ticket and a newspaper article about a Nazi war criminal found teaching at a school.

 Pretending to be a reporter, Quiller visits the school featured in the article.
 The headmistress introduces him to a teacher who speaks English, Inge Lindt.
-After the interview, he gives her a ride to her flat and stops in for a drink.
+After the interview, Quiller drives Inge to her flat and stops for a drink.

-Quiller confronts a man who seems to be following him, revealing that he (Quiller) speaks German fluently.
-When Quiller returns to his hotel, a porter bumps Quiller's leg with a suitcase on the steps.
+Confronting a man who seems to be following him, Quiller reveals that he really speaks German fluently.
+When he returns to his hotel, a passing porter bumps Quiller's leg with a suitcase on the steps.
 Quiller drives off, managing to shake Hengel, then notices men in another car following him.
-Quiller becomes drowsy from a drug that was injected by the porter at the entrance to the hotel.
-When Quiller passes out at a traffic stop, the other car pulls alongside and abducts him.
+But Quiller has become drowsy from a drug that was injected by the porter at the hotel; when he passes out at a traffic stop, the other car pulls alongside and abducts him.

 Quiller awakes in a dilapidated mansion, surrounded by many of the previous incidental characters.
 They are all members of Phoenix, led by the German aristocrat code-named Oktober.
-Quiller avoids answering Oktober's questions about Quiller's agency, until a doctor injects him with a truth serum, after which he reveals a few minor clues.
+Though Quiller avoids answering questions about his agency, a doctor injects him with a truth serum, after which he reveals a few minor clues.
 In a feint to see if Quiller will reveal more by oversight, Oktober decides to spare his life.